 We did recently sign up for ConvertKit and it looks like a solution that is easy to use while being powerful.
 I am encouraged that list members can only exist once within the system and not in multiple places.

 I hacked out our website five years ago in a rapid fashion.
-The site stands largely as it was built back then.

 When you are busy working with clients and see the business is moving forward rapidly, it can be easy to not getting around to a website revamp.